1Hun0ter1/Computer-Network/README.md

 ## Acknowledgments

-Thanks for the guidance of teacher `Anna` and class assistant `Shipeng Zhang`.
+Thanks for the guidance of teacher `Anna Li` and class assistant `Shipeng Zhang`.